Cables are obsolete, and computers are in.

 Intermittently Flashing Indicator Light

 Your engine is designed to run as efficiently as possible.
-For this reason, if something isn’t working correctly, it can throw the entire system out of balance.
+For this reason, if something isn’t operating correctly, it can throw the entire system out of kilter.

 Thankfully, this is the exact purpose of the “check engine” light.

-If your TPS stops working, there’s a substantial possibility that you will be informed unexpectedly through a flashing indicator light.
+If your TPS stops working, there’s a considerable possibility that you will be informed unexpectedly through a flashing indicator light.

 Here’s What To Do If Your Electronic Throttle Controller Goes Bad

 There are many reasons an ETC might act up.
 However, the most probable issue is that it’s dirty.
-Thankfully, cleaning an electronic throttle body is pretty straightforward.
+Thankfully, cleaning an electronic throttle body is fairly straightforward.

 If it has failed completely, though, you may need to replace the throttle body entirely.
-However, first, you’ll need to test it using a basic multimeter.
+However, first, you’ll need to test it using a simple multimeter.

-Depending on the position of the throttle body, you may be able to replace it yourself without undue trouble.
+Depending on the position of the throttle body, you may be able to replace it yourself without undue difficulty.

 If you choose to take it to a shop, be ready to spend between $400-$1,500 for both parts and labor on an electronic throttle body replacement.
 Though, again, much of this depends on the make and model of your vehicle.